pygame/pygame/docs/reST/ref/bufferproxy.rst

    The BufferProxy class supports subclassing, instance variables, and weak references.

-   New in Pygame 1.8.0, extended in Pygame 1.9.2
+   New in pygame 1.8.0, extended in pygame 1.9.2

    .. attribute:: parent